Our Story

 In 2012, guitarist Cameron Peace joined our project as the Director of Ben & I Play for Peace – Seattle.
 Benjamin Verdery performed on the Austin concert and conducted an orchestra of Austin guitarists that included award-winning McCallum Fine Arts Academy Guitar Ensemble.
 Moved by the experiences of the veterans who joined our group of student volunteers from Concordia University, we became an official community partner with the Wounded Warrior Project.
 Robert Summers, a veteran of the United States Army, joined our team as the Student & Sponsorship Coordinator.
 We were in honored to be joined in Austin by CNN Hero Brad Blauser, Founder & Director of Wheelchairs for Iraqi Kids.
 Our project was recognized by the U.S. House of Representatives, the NPR/PBS program “From the Top”, local media KUT, KEYE, KVUE, KXAN, FOX 7, YNN, the Austin- American Statesman, and Soundboard: The Journal of the Guitar Foundation of America.

 In the last three years, we have been inspired over and over again by the kindness, cooperation, and commitment on the part of each student, musician, veteran, and community member that goes into making this event a success.
 We are so proud to have played a small part in the success of Wheelchairs for Iraqi Kids, and are glad to see the Iraqi Ministry of Health take on this important work in the lives of the children.
-We continue to follow our friend Brad’s efforts as he transitions out of Iraq and begins new work in Kurdistan, and will update all of you on this site.
+In Austin in 2013, we were honored to share the stage with a guitar group of veterans who studied with Kim to prepare for the concert.
+The impact of veterans helping veterans has moved both of us and all involved more than we could have imagined.
+We were moved again later in the spring when soprano Martha Lopez-Leschke and guitarist Matt Denman asked to dedicate their spring concerts to support our cause.

-Ben’s original idea (at age 11) that “one person might not be able to solve a problem, but everyone can help to help” is still our inspiration.
+Ben’s original idea (at age 9) that “one person might not be able to solve a problem, but everyone can help to help” is still our inspiration.
 Thank you for joining us.

-To date, our 2011 & 2012 concerts have raised $23, 772.00, helping Ben to hit a personal fundraising total of $48, 772.00.
+To date, our concerts have raised more than $25,000.00, helping Ben to hit a personal fundraising total of $5o, 000.00.

 Leave a Reply